Binance Market Update (2022-11-15)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SRM, FTT, and MDX, up by 65%, 32%, and 32%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include SRM, FTT, and LAZIO, up by 58%, 35%, and 33%, respectively.

 Top stories of the day: